It had been years

 north wall, dates from the late 18th

-and not too imposing.
-The sill of the
+Century.
+The sill of the sanctuary south

-sanctuary south window opposite drops to
+window opposite drops to show that there

-13th century angled piscina beside it
+angled piscina beside it survives, with

-separating the two parts.
+an elegant column separating the two

 Altogether then a handsome building, and